Leopard Gecko Care Page

 You can also use a pre-packaged substrate, though this is more costly than DIY.
 Depending on the brand, you may still need to add some topsoil (if too dusty) or sand (if too dense/moist) to reach desired consistency.
 Here are some recommended commercial substrates appropriate for leopard geckos:

 Another option is a bioactive setup.
 Bioactive enclosure setups are designed to mimic a reptile’s natural environment and stimulate natural behaviors.
-All above substrates can easily support bioactivity with the addition of a “cleanup crew” of isopods and springtails that clean up uneaten food, fallen leaves, and fecal remains, making bioactive substrates incredibly low maintenance.
+All above substrates can easily support bioactivity with the addition of leaf litter and a “cleanup crew” of isopods and springtails that clean up uneaten food and fecal remains, making bioactive substrates incredibly low maintenance.

 Many sources recommend against using any kind of loose substrate, out of fear of causing intestinal blockage via accidental ingestion.
 But that is a myth!

 The leading causes of impaction are improper temperatures, dehydration, and high parasite loads, not loose substrate.
 Leos require a certain range of basking heat in order to properly digest their food and pass any bits of substrate they may have ingested.